 January 1, 2020, with the exception of certain union employees who are still eligible to participate in a Retirement Plan.
 Participants direct their contributions, including the match, into various investment options offered by the plan.
 Non-union employees are immediately fully vested in their contributions as well as the Company's matching and non-matching contributions.

-Q. What is the Savings Restoration Plan ("SRP")? Α. The SRP is an unfunded, non-qualified savings plan.
+Q. What is the Savings Restoration Plan ("SRP")?

+The SRP is an unfunded, non-qualified savings plan.
 The SRP restores amounts the employer would have contributed absent the Internal Revenue Code limits.
 The rate of return earned in the plan is based on each participant's actual rate of return earned under the Savings Plan.

 Q. Are the expenses associated with the Savings Plan and SRP reasonable and necessary?

-A. Yes.
-Defined contribution plans are routinely offered by utility and energy companies.
+Yes. of the organizations, including all utility and energy companies in the Willis Towers Watson Benefits Data Source - U.S. Broad-Based Database, provide defined contribution plans.
 The SRP is merely an unfunded, non-qualified extension of the Savings Plan to restore benefits due to limitations under the Internal Revenue Code.
 Therefore, in order to provide a competitive package of benefit programs that allows CenterPoint to attract and retain qualified employees and leadership, the provision of the Savings Plan and SRP is reasonable and necessary.

-Q. Why does CenterPoint provide both Retirement and Savings plans? Α. CenterPoint provides market-based retirement benefits to enable employees to provide for their financial security in retirement.
+Q. Why does CenterPoint provide both Retirement and Savings plans?

+A. CenterPoint provides market-based retirement benefits to enable employees to provide for their financial security in retirement.
 CenterPoint provides both a